 2021-2022 school year – General information

 Outside of the core classes, Magnet is a typical middle school experience, with opportunities for a variety of electives and participation in various clubs and teams.
-Your student will be a full student of the Magnet site school, simply participating in an advanced curriculum as part of the Magnet program.
+Your child will be a full-fledged member of the Magnet site school, simply participating in an advanced curriculum as part of the Magnet program.

 The Magnet program does not provide transportation.
 If a Magnet student lives within a zone for transportation to a Magnet site, that student is welcome to ride the bus.

-All GATE identified 5th and 6th grade students should receive an invitation to apply on Monday, Nov.
-15. The application will be online via the WCSD- GATE Program Application page.
+All GATE identified 5th and 6th grade students should receive an invitation to apply during the second half of each Fall semester.
+The application will be online via the WCSD- GATE Program Application page.